 Dr. Ojeda is board certified in clinical psychology.
 She is a member of the American Board of Professional Psychology and American Psychological Association.
 Dr. Ojeda currently serves as President of UrbanPromise Miami, which she co-founded in 2010 to provide support and resources to at-risk children, adolescents and families living in under-resourced communities.
 She has received numerous recognitions and awards for her work in the community including the “Honoring the Hispanic Entrepreneurial Spirit” award from the Spanish American League Against Discrimination (SALAD) and the Susan Keeley Community Service Award from The Melissa Institute: For Violence Prevention & Treatment, where she served for two years as a board member.

-Dr. Ojeda is employed by Pediatric Specialists of America (PSA), the multispecialty group practice of Nicklaus Children’s Health System.
+Dr. Ojeda is employed by Nicklaus Children’s Pediatric Specialists, the multispecialty group practice of Nicklaus Children’s Health System.
 She sees patients at Nicklaus Children’s Hospital and is bilingual in English and Spanish.